Do Question Answering Modeling Improvements Hold Across Benchmarks?: Exploring the Limits of Concurrence

 \subsection{High Concurrence Is Not Universal: Improvements Do Not Hold On bAbI}

-Synthetic extractive question answering benchmarks contain questions and passages that are programmatically generated (and possibly not even natural language).
-The bAbI task suite \citep{Weston2016TowardsAQ} is contains 20 synthetic question-answering benchmarks, each of which focuses on a particular skill required by a competent dialogue system (e.g., fact retrieval, subject-object relations, counting).
-The textual data is generated from the state of a simulated toy environment.
+Having established that human-written passages are not necessary for high concurrence with \humanconstructedbenchmarks{} (\S\ref{sec:squad_vs_cloze}), we take this to an extreme by evaluating concurrence between \humanconstructedbenchmarks{} and synthetic extractive question answering benchmarks, which contain questions and passages that are programmatically generated (and possibly not even natural language).
+The bAbI task suite contains 20 synthetic question-answering benchmarks, each of which focuses on a particular skill required by a competent dialogue system (e.g., fact retrieval, subject-object relations, counting).
+The textual data is generated from a simulated toy environment.

 \paragraph{Setup.} We consider the 11 tasks that can be losslessly converted to an extractive format (Tasks 1, 2, 3, 4, 5, 11, 12, 13, 14, 15, 16).
-Each task has \numprint{900} training examples and 100 development examples.
 For each task, we use the two officially-released data settings: one setting has \numprint{900} training examples and 100 development examples, and the other has \numprint{9000} training examples and \numprint{1000} development examples.
 In this section, we focus on the setting with \numprint{900} training examples, since all modeling approaches do nearly perfectly on almost all tasks with \numprint{9000} examples (Appendix~\ref{appendix:existing_synthetic_benchmarks_full_results}).
 See Appendix~\ref{appendix:synthetic_examples} for examples from the existing synthetic benchmarks we study.

 \paragraph{Results and Discussion.} The bAbI tasks have low concurrence with \humanconstructedbenchmarks{}---high concurrence is not universal.
 Modeling approaches often have either near-perfect or near-random performance (Figure~\ref{fig:squad_vs_synthetic}).